Lubbock Water Quality at a Glance

 Stay Informed About PFAS

-Monitor updates about PFAS contamination near former Reese Air Force Base and new EPA regulations.
-If you live in affected areas, continue using Air Force-provided water filtration systems and bottled water as recommended.
+Monitor updates about PFAS contamination near former Reese Air Force Base and EPA PFAS regulatory developments.
+If you use a private well in the affected area, continue using Air Force-provided filtration and bottled water as recommended.
+Track emerging developments via our water quality news and alerts page and the national water quality guide.

 Report Water Issues

 Contact Lubbock Water Utilities immediately at (806) 775-2592 for water main breaks, pressure problems, or quality concerns.
-Early reporting helps maintain system integrity and conserve precious water resources in West Texas.
+In West Texas’s arid climate, early reporting of leaks is especially important — the city loses an estimated significant volume of water annually through aging infrastructure, and every report helps maintain system integrity ahead of the Lake 7 era.

 Frequently Asked Questions

-• Health Impact: Residents in affected areas have PFHxS levels 4.2x higher and PFOA levels 1.2x higher than national averages
+• Health impact: CDC studies found residents in affected areas have PFHxS blood levels 4.2× the national average and PFOA blood levels 1.2× the national average

-• Current Response: Air Force provides bottled water and filtration systems to affected residents
+• Remediation: The Air Force has provided bottled water and point-of-use filtration systems to affected private well users; this support continues

 What about lead concerns in Lubbock?

-Lubbock Water Utilities reports having zero lead service lines throughout the community water system:
+Lubbock Water Utilities reports zero lead service lines in the community distribution system:

-Lubbock operates under permanent water conservation measures designed to maximize efficiency in West Texas’s arid climate:
+Lubbock operates under permanent water conservation measures appropriate for its arid West Texas climate:

 Permanent Conservation Measures: